 - Step 4: Save your receipts for qualified medical expenses.
 We save all of our receipts in a simple Google Document that can be accessed through Drive.
 Keeping your qualified medical receipts allows you to pull out money any time tax-free (though even better if you let your money grow over the years).

 That’s it!
 Then you need to sit back and let your money compound.
 The hardest part in all of this is paying for your medical bills out of pocket.
-If you end up going with a high deductible HSA-compatible plan, ensure that you know the maximum annual out of pocket that you could potentially pay in a year.
-Of course, you’ll also need to have savings to pay for any medical expenses out of pocket.
+If you end up going with a high deductible HSA-compatible plan, ensure that you know the maximum annual out-of-pocket that you could potentially pay in a year.
+Of course, you’ll also need savings to pay for any medical expenses out of pocket.

 I know this can all be confusing, so please let me know if you have questions.
 Thanks for reading!

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.